 Physical activity is an excellent way to relieve stress that may occur from the holiday season.
 People who are active have less stress.
 Being active releases endorphins that make us feel better, it helps us sleep (and we all are in better moods when rested) and it refreshes our mind.
 It’s not always easy getting out to exercise or be active but the pay-offs at the end are definitely worth it.

 So how can we fit in being active?
-Besides what I talked about earlier, during the holidays there are more opportunities to be active than you might think.
+There are a number of ways to stay active.
+And during the holidays there are more opportunities to be active than you might think.

 While I’m not a huge fan of Christmas shopping, I sure do get a lot of walking doing it.
 Try shopping locally and minimize time in the car.
 If you do have to drive to a mall, park further away; you’ll stay out of the traffic of cars circling for the best spot and get some more steps in (most likely it will be quicker).
 Walk up escalators instead of standing.
 Sometimes I’ll do laps around the mall (I may not be the most efficient shopper).
 If you shop online- great, the time you saved you can get a walk in.